Three-point bounds for energy minimization: Computer calculations

 \section{Computer calculations}

-Computer algebra files for checking the proof of Theorem~\ref{theorem:univopt} can be downloaded as part of the source files for this paper in the \texttt{arXiv.org} e-print archive.
+Computer algebra files for checking the proof of Theorem~\ref{theorem:univopt} can be downloaded as part of the source files for this paper in the \texttt{arXiv.org} e-print archive, where it is available as \texttt{arXiv:1103.0485}.
 In addition to the \LaTeX\ source for the paper, downloading the source files produces eight plain text files: \texttt{definitions.txt}, \texttt{optimal.txt}, \texttt{unique.txt}, and \texttt{data1.txt} through \texttt{data5.txt}.
 These files contain code for the PARI/GP computer algebra system \cite{PARI}, which is freely available.
 The code is not especially elaborate and should be straightforward to adapt to other systems.
+The files are also available from \url{http://dx.doi.org/10.1090/S0894-0347-2012-00737-1}.

 Each of the data files contains the exact values of $c$, $F_0,\dots,F_5$, and $M$ for one of the five potential functions considered in the proof of Theorem~\ref{theorem:univopt}.
-Specifically, it defines a constant $c$ and a list $L$ of six matrices, namely $F_0,\dots,F_5$ and $M$.
+Specifically, it defines a constant $c$ and a list $L$ of six matrices, namely $F_0,\dots,F_5$, and $M$.
 Note that in PARI format, \texttt{[a,b;c,d]} denotes the matrix

 In the proof of the theorem, we did not specify the order of the monomials $u^i v^j t^k$ in the vector $z(u,v,t)$, or equivalently the order of the rows and columns of $M$; in the data files, we order them lexicographically by their exponent vectors $(i,j,k)$.